HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in Alberta 2025: Dates and Pay Rules

 If Employees Do Not Work the Holiday

-Employees who have the day off on a statutory holiday that falls on a regular work day are entitled to their average daily wage as statutory holiday pay.
+Employees who do not work on a statutory holiday that falls on a regular work day are entitled to their average daily wage.

 The average daily wage is calculated as the total wages earned in the four weeks preceding the holiday divided by the number of days worked.
 Overtime pay is not included in these calculations.